cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Armour

-This represents the durability and resistance of the vessel\'s hull.
+This represents the durability and resistance of the vessel's hull.
 The higher this value goes, the more the hull can withstand damage from various sources.
 This can be weapon damage, micrometeors among other things.

-Armour is represented by deducting marks from a successful hit, thereby reducing the damage.
+Armour is a value compared to the penetration of a hit.
+The higher the value, the more damage can be absorbed.

 ### Drive

-The Drive Attribute represents the ships\' acceleration.
+The Drive Attribute represents the ships' acceleration.
 With the K-Pad Drives, fuel is no limiting factor for continuous acceleration anymore, giving ships enormous speeds.
 The limiting factor is the hull and strengthening of the drives to cope with possible G forces putting